 DIY Dog Treat Dehydration and Food Safety

-Quality homemade treats start with quality ingredients, and this is especially true when dehydrating.
+Quality homemade treats start with quality ingredients.
+This is especially true when dehydrating.
 Cleanliness and good food handling practices are also extra important, for both your own health and the finished treats.
 Keep your hands, work surfaces, and working tools clean.
-If marinating, follow safe marination practices and refrigerate until transferring to the dehydrator.
+If marinating, follow safe practices and refrigerate until transferring to the dehydrator.

-Various food safety control measures help to minimise the risks of parasites in store-bought foods; however, if there is any chance that your meat or fish may contain parasites (e.g. hunted game or caught fish), extended pre-freezing (or freezing the finished jerky), pre-heating, and/or exposure to higher temperatures can be used as added precautions.
+Various food safety control measures help to minimise the risks of parasites in store-bought foods.
+However, if there is any chance that your meat or fish may contain parasites (e.g. hunted game or caught fish), extended pre-freezing (or freezing the finished jerky), pre-heating, and/or exposure to higher temperatures may be used as added precautions.
 Check safety guidance for your specific ingredients.

 You can read more about food safety for dehydrating meat on the FSIS website.